nvrag/taskmanager/README.md

 # Simple task manager

-### For instalation go to the project folder and use
+### For installation go to the project folder and use
 ```
 git clone
 ```